MariPinas/MariPinas/README.md

 - 🌱 I’m learning **Python and .NET**

-- ✨ Scholarship student in ** Scientific Initiation with a focus on artificial intelligence and object detection.**
+- ✨ Scholarship student in **Scientific Initiation with a focus on artificial intelligence and object detection**.

 - 📫 How to reach me **marianapls2003@gmail.com**